 About the Council

-The Council is created by the Crimes (Administration of Sentences) Act 1999.
-The Council has been in existence since 14 January 1994.
+The Council is constituted by the Crimes (Administration of Sentences) Act 1999.
+The Council has been in existence since 14 January 1994, initially constituted by the Prisons (Amendment) Act 1993.

 The Council comprises the following categories of members: